isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 about the rock being categorized.
 If it is associated with other clastic rocks, the clastic categories will be favored, if with cabonate rocks, the carbonate categories will be favored.
+- Sedimentary rock in which at least 50 percent of the constituent particles were derived from erosion, weathering, or mass-wasting of pre-existing earth materials, and transported to the place of deposition by mechanical agents such as water, wind, ice and gravity.

 - **Source:**
 SLTTs 2004; Neuendorf et al. 2005